rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 And behold, one in the likeness of the children of man touched my lips.
 Then I opened my mouth and spoke.
 I said to him who stood before me, O my lord, by reason of the vision pains have come upon me, and I retain no strength. ^1016

-How can my lord’s servant talk with my lord?
+How can my lord's servant talk with my lord?
 For now no strength remains in me, and no breath is left in me. ^1017

 Again one having the appearance of a man touched me and strengthened me. ^1018